-Every hotel on this list has a confirmed, operational pool and verified sustainability credentials, either a third-party certification or a published report with specific measurable results.
-We checked certification databases, brand sustainability disclosures, and hotel amenity pages before including anyone.
-NYC's density makes it one of the most resource-intensive travel destinations in the country, so choosing a hotel that takes energy and water use seriously has a real impact.
+Every hotel on this list has a confirmed operational pool and verified sustainability credentials, either a third-party certification or a published report with specific measurable results.
+No vague green claims made the cut.

 How we selected these eco hotels with pools